ilarsf/aarc_lts/_includes/textbook/Part5-Appendices.md

 # Part 5: Appendices

-These appendices provide supplementary information, including key terminology, official AARC policies, and resources for your continued rowing journey.
+These appendices provide supplementary information, including key terminology, official AARC policies, FAQs, and resources for your continued rowing journey.

 ---

 ## Appendix A: Glossary of Rowing Terms

 Understanding the language of rowing will help you communicate effectively with coaches and fellow rowers.
-This glossary covers common terms related to equipment, technique, and commands.
-(Sourced primarily from the Learner's Guide and Coach's Manual).
+This glossary covers common terms related to equipment, technique, and commands. *(Sourced primarily from program materials).*

 ### Boat Parts and Equipment